05 Sep Trans-Siberian Railroad Tour Food

 Feel very far away from Moscow but still, you are in Russia!
 And this is amazing, 9000 km is passed, 7 time-zones are crossed.

-One very surprising fact in Vladivostok, the last point of the Trans-Siberian Railway tour, is that Korean food is very popular in Vladivostok.
+One very surprising fact in Vladivostok, the last point of the Trans-Siberian Railroad tour, is that Korean food is very popular in Vladivostok.
 You can easily find kimchi, spicy garlicky carrots, pickled crunchy fiddlehead ferns, and mushrooms.
 The pian-se (a steamed pie with cabbage, meat, and spices) is a signature item of the Far Eastern fast food menu.

 Enjoy the specialties of the Russian, Tatar, Buryat, Siberian cuisine.
 It is important to enjoy the local recipe, which for centuries absorbed the traditions and customs of the local people, their culture of cooking.
 Food may help you to reveal the secret Russian soul and understand the mentality of people who live on the huge territory of Russia.